gnyani/beyondclass-gateway-api/Documentation/myworkingplan.md

 User

-1. Forgot password
+1. Forgot password --
-2. Update Profile
+2. Update Profile -- almost done needs optimization
+3. Update password -- done
+4. Change email -- need to think more (easy to implement if it is without email verification)